jwpconsulting/projectify/docs/remove-fe-pages.md

 # Platform

-Platform pages require for the user to be authenticated.
+Before a user can see platform pages, they have to log in first.

-A brief description of the platform pages follows:
+This is a brief description of the platform pages:

 - `dashboard`: Redirects to the first workspace and project we find for a logged in user